-The subunit is hosting the Fly Fishing Film Tour as a fundraiser for student club operations and our Alaska blackfish research project.
-The film tour will be shown at the Murie Auditorium on June 6, and there was a good turn out.
+The subunit hosted the Fly Fishing Film Tour as a fundraiser for student club operations and our Alaska blackfish research project.
+The film tour was held at the Murie Auditorium on June 6, and there was a good turn out.
 Proceeds will go towards student group meeting expenses and the blackfish project for the 2015-2016 school year.

 Students: make sure you sign up for fall 2015 classes, and have a great summer field season!